rtjoseph11/nTorrent/README.md

 how to use

-after cloning the repo, from the command line

-node client.js /path/to/torrentFile [port you want to listen on] [seed/noseed]
+after cloning the repo run npm install, then from the command line: node client.js /path/to/torrentFile [port you want to listen on] [seed/noseed]
 example: node client.js ./testdata/linuxmint.torrent 6881 seed